maxthraxx/WFGY/ProblemMap/README.md

 **16 reproducible failure modes, each with a clear fix (MIT).** *(e.g. rag drift, broken indexes)*
 **A semantic firewall you install once, and every failure stays fixed.**

+> most readers found this map useful and left a ⭐ — if it helps you too, please star it so others can discover.

 <details>
 <summary><strong>⏱️ 30 seconds: Why WFGY Works as a Semantic Firewall</strong></summary>